Lyft & Uber Accident Attorney in Austin

 - This is the period from when the driver accepts the ride until you are dropped off.
 The full commercial policy is active:

-Our team moves immediately to secure app logs, accident reports, and other digital evidence to prove which policy applies and ensure the multi-million dollar corporation is held responsible, not just the driver.
+Our team moves immediately to secure app logs, accident reports, and other digital evidence to prove which policy applies and to help ensure the multi-million-dollar corporation is held responsible, not just the driver.

 Austin’s Unique Rideshare Dangers